IgniteUI/igniteui-xplat-docs/doc/en/components/charts/types/pie-chart.md

 There is a property called `SelectionMode` which is how you set what mode you want the pie chart to use.
 The default value is `Single`.
 In order to disable selection, set the property to `Manual`.

-The pie chart component supports three different selection modes.
+The pie chart supports three different selection modes.

 * Single - When the mode is set to single, only one slice can be selected at a time.
 When you select a new slice the previously selected slice will be deselected and the new one will become selected.
 * Multiple - When the mode is set to Multiple, many slices can be selected at once.
 If you click on a slice, it will become selected and clicking on a different slice will also select that slice leaving the previous slice selected.
 * Manual - When the mode is set to Manual, selection is disabled.

-The pie chart component has 4 events associated with selection:
+The pie chart has 4 events associated with selection:
 * SelectedItemChanging
 * SelectedItemChanged
 * SelectedItemsChanging